Executive Producer Marsha Bemko

 Bemko's professional background also includes stints as director of marketing for the Boston Marketing Services Group and as a reporter for Springfield Newspapers.

-In addition to her role as executive producer of ANTIQUES ROADSHOW, Bemko is a sought-after lecturer, appearing across the country at the invitation of community organizations, colleges, business groups, and public television stations, including WGBH, where she has mentored aspiring producers as part of the CPB/WGBH Producers Workshop.
-Bemko also writes for the ANTIQUES ROADSHOW Insider, a WGBH-licensed newsletter, and she has served on the Opening Night Committee of the Winter Antiques Show.
+In addition to her role as executive producer of ANTIQUES ROADSHOW, Bemko is a sought-after lecturer, appearing across the country at the invitation of community organizations, colleges, business groups, and public television stations, including WGBH.
+Bemko also writes for the ANTIQUES ROADSHOW Insider, a WGBH-licensed newsletter.